Meet The Board Members

 Richard Einhorn, MD

 Born and raised in Montreal, Richard Einhorn was a music major at Yale and a piano major in Yale's Graduate School of Music before he entered Tufts Medical School and became a doctor.
 He served in private practice on the staff of Beverly Hospital as a gastroenterologist for 34 years, retiring in 2018.
-He was always active in his music career, being an active board member of the Boston Piano Amateurs Association, which holds monthly soirees and holds biennial international piano competition for amateurs every 2 years - which he won in 2003.
-Since retirement, he has been more active in all things musical - taking masterclasses at New England Conservatory, playing classical music at the Boston Symphony Orchestra cafe before concerts, and has joined the Cape Ann Symphony as a board member in 2019.
-He was just nominated to another 3 year term of this board.
+He was always active in his music career, being an active board member of the Boston Piano Amateurs Association, which holds monthly soirees and a biennial international piano competition for amateurs every 2 years - which he won in 2003.
+Since retirement, he has been more active in all things musical - taking masterclasses at New England Conservatory, playing classical music at the Boston Symphony Orchestra cafe before concerts, and joined the Cape Ann Symphony as a board member in 2019.

 Lynne M. Khambaty